IAWIA

 Why do I exist?

-As the etymology of the word “universe” is literally “all turned into one”, I am the universe.
-Hence, more broadly, why does the universe exist?
+The etymology of the word “universe” is “all things turned into one”; hence, I am the universe.

 A WAY